hoangnh1612/PPO_LunarLander/README.md

-After working for a hour, i have fixed it :D. now it works.
+After working for an hour, i have fixed it :D. now it works.